What is employment practices liability insurance (EPLI)?

 - A claim is brought by a former employee for gender discrimination – she alleges that her male colleagues all received raises, whereas she was passed over for a promotion due to her sex.
 Defense costs alone amount to over $100,000.

 Clearly, things happen, even if you have all the necessary controls in place.

-Before you pick up the phone to call us, there are things to note:
+Before you pick up the phone to call us, there are a few things to note:

 EPLI can be costly.
 In some cases, the premium is just as if not more expensive than your business owners insurance policy.
 Small business owners must weigh the risks and costs very carefully.
 Review your finances to see if this coverage is feasible for you.

 When you’re ready to apply for EPLI, prepare a copy of your financials and your employment handbook in advance (many EPLI carriers require this at the time of application).

 - EPLI is occasionally available as an add-on coverage on your business owners insurance policy, depending on your carrier; however, keep in mind that it’s typically limited to first-party EPLI claims.
 Stand alone EPLI policies, on the other hand, are often able to offer both first- and third-party coverage.